sparkfun/qwiic_otos_py/DOCUMENTATION.md

 This file defines the entry page for the documentation.
 For the qwiic documentation, we include the GitHub README.md file, and define a table of contents, which defines other pages of the documentation.

-For the qwiic BME280 python package, this file contains the following:
+For the qwiic OTOS python package, this file contains the following:
 ```rst
 .. mdinclude:: ../README.md